"Hiding in Plain Sight": Designing Synthetic Dialog Generation for Uncovering Socially Situated Norms

 \section{Introduction}

-Humans, as social animals, excel in navigating complex social interactions, adapting their behavior based on context.
-For example, the appropriateness of humor varies greatly between joking with a friend at a party and making a joke at a funeral.
-Through years of interaction and observation, we internalize social norms—informal rules that govern behavior in groups and societies \citep{social-norm-def}.
-Therefore, it is crucial for computational systems to grasp these nuanced concepts, especially when interacting with humans in situations where social norms might be violated.
+Humans excel at navigating complex social interactions by adapting behavior to context—what is appropriate when joking with a friend at a party may be unacceptable at a funeral.
+Through experience, we internalize social norms: informal rules that govern behavior in groups and societies \citep{social-norm-def}.
+Computational systems that interact with people must therefore reason about norms, including when and how they are violated.

-Recently, there has been a growing interest in enabling computers to understand social norms.
-The Linguistic Data Consortium (LDC)\footnote{\url{https://www.ldc.upenn.edu/}} has utilized human experts to manually identify norm adherence and violations \citep{ldc}.
-However, this approach is sub-optimal, as the data, often scraped from platforms like YouTube, contains only a limited number of norm violations.
-To bridge this gap, previous research \citep{li-etal-2023-normdial} has used Large Language Models (LLMs) to generate dialogues that adhere to or violate specific norms.
-However, this method is also imperfect, as it can lead to unnatural interactions focused solely on breaking norms, lacking the rich background information essential for understanding social norms.

-To advance research in this area, we propose a data generation framework that creates diverse, context-rich, high-quality dialogues that is suitable for violation detection through a multi-step process that includes self-verification \citep{weng-etal-2023-large}.
-Our framework generates conversations that span a wide range of social contexts, relationships, and personalities, allowing us to observe variations based on these dimensions.